pytorch/extension-cpp/README.md

 # C++/CUDA Extensions in PyTorch

 An example of writing a C++ extension for PyTorch.
-See [here](http://pytorch.org/docs/master/notes/cpp-extensions.html) for the accompanying tutorial.
+See [here](http://pytorch.org/docs/master/cpp_extension.html) for the accompanying documentation.

 There are a few "sights" you can metaphorically visit in this repository: